The Overview Section will present the following graphs and data points:

 MSA 1 Year Risk of Decline

-The one year risk of decline is a proprietary HouseCanary metric that measures the probability that this market's median home prices will be lower 12 months from now than the current market median price.
+The one year risk of decline is a proprietary HouseCanary metric that measures the probability that this market's median home prices will be lower 12 months from the current market median price.
 This one-year chance of loss is derived through HouseCanary's multivariate time series models using a combination of fundamental and technical indicators.

 Source: Local MLS, HouseCanary analysis